rusili/AC-Android/lessons/ds-a-review/README.md

     # # # #
 ```

-When you have a program that generates this pattern, define a variable `int size = 8` and change the program so that it works for any size, outputting a grid of the given width and height.
+When you have a method that generates this pattern, define a parameter `int size` so that it works for any size (not just 8), outputting a grid of the given width and height.

 **3)** Write a method `int[][] addPairs(int[] array, int k)` that receives an array of numbers and returns all the pairs that sum up to a specified value `k`.
 What is the worst-case runtime complexity of your solution?